45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 3 to 9

 This drought-tolerant native wildflower has showy flowers that bloom in late spring.
-Loose clusters of pale blue, 5-pointed star-shaped flowers add a delicate floral accompaniment to the oblong, pointed green leaves.
+Loose clusters of pale blue, five-pointed star-shaped flowers add a delicate floral accompaniment to the oblong, pointed green leaves.
 In the fall, leaves change to an attractive seasonal yellow coloration.

 Fringed Sage